prantaDutta/final-backend/README.md

 # Important

-> We are using nextjs as the frontend for this project.
+> We are using NextJS as the frontend for this project.
 > Download frontend repository from [here](https://github.com/prantaDutta/final-backend)

 ### Step 1